 Suggest ways to network with community businesses and organizations for mutual benefit.

 Promote activities to enhance membership in AGYC.

+Develop and maintain a marketing plan (1-2 years).
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 Membership shall consist of at least four (4) members.
 Meetings occur as needed.